Growing speech, language, and literacy skills word by word

 Speech Language Pathologist

-My SLP sessions are always child-led, play-based, and evidence-based.
-As an SLP on the Registry of Autism Service Providers in British Columbia (RASP list), I am continuing to learn about neurodiversity-affirming practices and implementing them during my sessions.
+My sessions are child-led, play-based, and evidence-based.
+I am also on the Registry of Autism Service Providers (RASP) in British Columbia and continue to learn about and implement neurodiversity-affirming practices in my work.

 A toddler stacking blocks while sitting on the floor with wooden animal toys in front of him.